affinitydevtait/bones-boilerplate/README.md

 	- Configure the boilerplate before you start first with the config.php
 		- Add all database details
 		- Enable and disable on required constants
+	- Rename the "Bones" theme directory to "clients-name"
 	- All template files should be prefixed with template- (ex: template-homepage.php )
 	- All new functions should be stored correctly, for example: If you create a bunch of new functions used by an area of the website, lets say "online store" then create a "online-store-frunctions.php" in the functions directory and include it in the functions.php file.
 	- All new functions should be commented and documented in the following fashion